kevinmarquesp/kevinmarquesp.github.io/content/blog/240204-1143_webcrawlerex-just-a-silly-elixir-exercise/index.md

 tags: ["programming", "learning", "elixir", "experiment", "first_time", "sql", "sqlite3", "project"]
 ---

-# WebCrawlerEx, Just A Silly Elixir Exercise
 Recently I started to study the Elixir programming language – Actually, I've already played with that language in the past, but a friend of mine[^1] inspired me to create a project like this, and I grabbed the opportunity –, but I think I've learned enough to conclude that Elixir is my favorite programming language of all time.
 I love the syntax, the functional way to do things, the huge amount of features related to multitasking and its performance on all of that.

 [^1]: He is known as [KitsuneSemCalda](https://github.com/KitsuneSemCalda), and I think you should check his articles too on the [Fox in the Tech World](http://foxtechworld.github.io/)

-My "silly" project is just a web crawler collection of helper modules, witch means that's a program that fetches the body of an HTTP URL and extract all inner URL links inside that response body, saves that URLs in a SQLite database and repeat that same process for each URL that was found on the first acquisition, of course, running that in multiple process to increase performance.
+My "silly" project is just a web crawler collection of helper modules, which means that's a program that fetches the body of an HTTP URL and extract all inner URL links inside that response body, saves those URLs in a SQLite database and repeats that same process for each URL that was found on the first acquisition, of course, running that in multiple process to increase performance.
 Just that.
-I think that simplicity is good to get used to the Elixir syntax, projects structure, and so on – I think I could do that same project in 35 min in other languages.
+I think that simplicity is good to get used to the Elixir syntax, projects structure, and so on – I think I could do the same project in 35 min in other languages.
 ### Creating A New Project
-Let's start with that, I'll assume that you already know a little bit of the Elixir's lore – also, I don't know too much, I only know that it was created by a Brazilian guy called José Vallin and that's really good handling a ton of process at the same time.
+Let's start with that, I'll assume that you already know a little bit of the Elixir's lore – also, I don't know too much, I only know that it was created by a Brazilian guy called José Vallm and that's really good handling a ton of process at the same time.

 Like Rust and Go, you can run a single `.exs` (this *s* means that's a *script*) file with `iex my_script.exs`, this command will open the `iex` prompt and run that script, so if it has a module inside of it, the `iex` will have access to that module.
-Which is a thing that I see everywhere, looks like every Elixir's project is created to run that shell, maybe it's more than a shell.
+This is a thing that I see everywhere, looks like every Elixir's project is created to run that shell, maybe it's more than just a shell.
 When you code in other languages, your goal is to create a module/script that you can execute with a simple command, a `python3 __main__.py`, a `npm run start` or just a compiled binary file that some compiled language has generated.

 But I don't want a simple script for that project, I want a well structured project, with dependency management, unit tests and a easy structure to organize my shitty code.
-And `mix` soves that problem for me.
+And `mix` solves that problem for me.
 It's a tool that is integrated to the Elixir package when you install the language, and is similar to `npm` in some senses, so, nothing to comment on that.
 The other stuff that I liked is Elixir's features related, `mix` looks like a wrapper to handle that features.
-Here's the base structure of a project created with `mix new hello_world` command (it is not a git repository right away, which can be a little annoying some times):
+Here's the base structure of a project created with `mix new hello_world` command (it is not a git repository right away, which can be a little annoying sometimes):
 ```
 hello_world/
 ├── lib/